Browser does not support script.

 Funding Advice

-It is possible for undergraduate students in their first year to restart on the same or a different course in the following academic year, but this does require careful thought and cannot be initiated without advice and formal approval.
+It is possible for undergraduate students, if they meet the regulatory requirements, to restart Level 3 or 4 on the same or a different course in the following academic year, but this does require careful thought and cannot be initiated without advice and formal approval.

-A restart requires course support and usually, the recommendation is made from the School Assessment Board to the Special Cases Committee or by any other such mechanism as the University puts in place.
-The Special Cases Committee requires the student to show a credible commitment and then will report to the Progress and Award Examination Panel that the student is permitted to start again and repeat their first year of study (level 3 or 4).
+A restart requires course support and under some circumstances may require the recommendation is made from the School Assessment Board to the Special Cases Panel or by any other such mechanism that the University puts in place.
+The School Assessment Board and Special Cases Panel require the student to show a credible commitment and then will report to the University Assessment Board that the student is permitted to start again and repeat a year of study (Level 3 or 4).

 There is no automatic right to repeat any level of study.
 A restart will only be approved if the student is current and the record has not been withdrawn or terminated.
 An undergraduate student has only one opportunity to restart their course.